eosafu/ModelingConflictInNigeira/README.md

-# ModelingConflictInNigeira
-Spatio-temporal modeling of violent events in Nigeria: a Poisson process with SPDE approach
+#Spatio-temporal modeling of violent events in Nigeria: a Poisson process with SPDE approach